stefanoslig/blog/_posts/ngrx-signals-store.md

 ## Customs features

 One of the biggest strengths of the new NgRx Signals Store is its extensibility.
-Apart from using the core features provided from the library (withEntities, withState, withMethods, withHooks, withComputed), you can create in a super easy way your own custom features and extend the library's capabilities and functionality based on your own needs.
-Of course, this gives also the chance to the community to start creating custom features which can be used in the same way as the core features.
-One of the best examples so far is the [ngrx-toolkit](https://github.com/angular-architects/ngrx-toolkit) library which provides already a lot of useful custom features like `withDevtools`, `withRedux`, `withDataService`, `withCallState`, `withUndoRedo`, etc.
+In addition to utilizing the core features provided by the library (withEntities, withState, withMethods, withHooks, withComputed), you can easily create your own custom features to enhance the library's capabilities and functionality based on your specific needs.
+Of course, this gives also the chance to the community to start creating custom features that can be seamlessly integrated alongside the core features.
+One of the best examples so far is the [ngrx-toolkit](https://github.com/angular-architects/ngrx-toolkit) library which provides already a lot of useful custom features like `withDevtools`, `withRedux`, `withDataService`, `withCallState`, `withUndoRedo`, etc. In the next sections we're going to create our own custom feature (withClipboard).

 The NgRx Signals Store can be fully extended.
 Here is a list of things you can do with a custom feature: